iOS or Android, Which to Develop First? 3 Questions to Ask Before You Decide

-Android, on the other hand, is an operating system found on thousands of different smartphones, made by hundreds of manufacturers (ex.
+Android, on the other hand, is an operating system found on thousands of different smartphones, made by many manufacturers (ex.
 Samsung, LG, Motorola).

 Developing an Android app, and ensuring it’s compatible with thousands of devices, is more complicated than ensuring an iOS app is compatible with 4 or 5 different devices.

 For this reason, companies will often start with iOS.

 Here at Big Fish though, we aren’t so quick to say “start with iOS because it’s more popular in the United States”.
 As explained in this article, there are other factors that may be more important to your decision than a mass-market popularity contest.